Observable signature of merging stellar-mass black holes in active galactic nuclei: Discussions

 The second issue is that (b) gas needs to be accreted onto the merged remnant for a flare to occur in association with a black hole binary merger.
 Here, we assume that the flare can be considered to be associated with a gravitational wave event when the delay timescale is roughly comparable to or less than the duration of the flare, since it is probably difficult to find an association with a short duration and a long delay time.
 In \citet{Kimura2021_BubblesBHMs}, it is proposed that electromagnetic counterparts may be produced by moving to unshocked regions by the gravitational wave recoil kick after merger.
 Usually, gas replenishment by the recoil kick takes a longer time compared to $t_{\rm delay}$ and $t_{\rm duration}$.
 The kick velocity due to gravitational wave radiation ($v_{\rm rk}$) is on the order of $\sim10^2$--$10^3~{\rm{km/s}}$ and gas is depleted within $r_{\rm dep}\sim~f_{\rm ext}H_{\rm AGN}\theta_{\rm 0}\sim 10^{16}\,{\rm cm} (R/{\rm{pc}})$ \citep{Tagawa2022_BHFeedback}, where $H_{\rm AGN}$ is the scale height of the AGN disk at $R$.
 Then, the kicked black hole crosses the cavity on the timescale of

 Such a long delay time ($t_{\rm arr}$) compared to the short duration (orange line in Fig.~2~a) would not be regarded as association in observations.
 In ZTF19abanrhr, the observed delay time of $\sim 0.05~{\rm yr}$ is much shorter than the arrival timescale in Eq.~\eqref{eq:tarr}.
 To expect a flare with a short delay whose timescale is comparable to the observed delay time, the merging black holes need to have circum-black hole disks at the merger.
 Adopting the model in \citet{Tagawa2022_BHFeedback}, we derive that $P_{\rm active}\sim0.03$ at $R\sim3~{\rm{pc}}$, where $P_{\rm active}$ is the probability that a merged remnant accompanies a circum-black hole disk and a jet, although the active probability strongly depends on model parameters.
-On the other hand, if circum-black hole disks play a significant role for driving mergers, merged remnants may tend to accompany circum-black hole disks \citep{Farris2015,Tang2018}. \citet{Bartos17} assessed mergers to be significantly facilitated by circum-black hole disks, while \citet{Tagawa19} found the opposite by applying the updated theory of gap formation \citep{Duffell14}.
+On the other hand, if mergers are significantly facilitated by circum-black hole disks, which is not assumed in the discussions above, merged remnants may tend to accompany circum-black hole disks \citep{Farris2015,Tang2018}. \citet{Bartos17} assessed mergers to be significantly facilitated by circum-black hole disks, while \citet{Tagawa19} found the opposite by applying the updated theory of gap formation \citep{Duffell14}.
 Note that both studies assumed that the accretion onto black holes is limited at around the Eddington rate, which may underestimate the effect on binary evolution by circum-black hole disks because the disk mass can be much higher for highly super-Eddington accretion disks; hence the influence of torques from circum-black hole disks on mergers has not been quantitatively understood.
 Since $P_{\rm active}$ is estimated to be larger than $\sim 0.01$ \citep{Tagawa2022_BHFeedback}, and significant facilitation of mergers by circum-binary disks may enhance $P_{\rm active}$ up to 1, we assume as a rough estimate that $P_{\rm active}$ ranges within $\sim 0.01$--$1$.